The Alchemist by Paulo Coelho

 ― The Alchemist by Paulo Coelho.

-The Alchemist by Paulo Coelho follows a young shepard boy named Santiago who keeps having a recurring dream about travling to Egypt to find a hidden treasure.
+The Alchemist by Paulo Coelho follows a young shepard boy named Santiago who keeps having a recurring dream about traveling to Egypt searching for hidden treasure.
 Each time he is about to learn the location of this treasure he wakes.
 Later on he meets a fortune teller that interprets his dream pretty straightfoward.
 She tells Santiago to travel to Egypt where he will surely find the treasure from his dreams.
 Santiago meets different people along his journey who help him grow even when it means he must face many painful obstacles.

 When we strive to become better than we are, everything around us becomes better, too.